 RPD recognized that this process was antiquated and wanted to find a way to modernize workflows.
 To do this, staff needed to streamline the planning and execution of the operation, enable real-time situational awareness, and accelerate information sharing after the operation was completed.
 RPD decided to use digital reporting for increased efficiency in the field and live monitoring in the command center.
 The department realized it could use its existing geographic information system (GIS) to more effectively plan, collect data, and share it.

 By leveraging its existing Esri technology investment, RPD was able to digitally map the locations of all the offenders.
-This data could then be shared with officers in the field via the Survey123 for ArcGIS mobile application.
+This data could then be shared with officers in the field via the ArcGIS Survey123 mobile application.
 This app was configured for ease of use in data collection.
-They were then able to configure Operations Dashboard for ArcGIS in the command center to monitor the operation's progress and the officers' locations in real time.
+They were then able to configure ArcGIS Dashboards in the command center to monitor the operation's progress and the officers' locations in real time.

 After staff had mapped out each residence, they were able to create zones based on geography that were then assigned to each RPD team.
 Using these zones increased the efficiency of the teams, as they focused on offender locations based on proximity, reducing unnecessary travel between visits.